 Start by finding out if your parish or church has an ECW chapter.
 Your rector or vicar should know!
 From there, you can contact the women in your church who are active in ECW and discover what activities, initiatives, and programs they’re currently sponsoring.

-If your parish doesn’t have an ECW chapter, you might talk with your rector about how to get one started.
+If your parish doesn’t have an ECW chapter, you might talk with your rector or vicar about how to get one started.
 And ECW members at your district level will be glad to help you.
-Just below you’ll find a contact for each district as well as a list of the ECW officers for the diocese.
+Here is a list of ECW officers for the diocese.

 Whom to contact for more information